 Figure 1 is a simplified schematic of the Nanticoke Water Treatment Plant.
-A larger version of the diagram is included in the appendices.

 The distribution system is comprised of three residential communities (Townsend, Jarvis and Hagersville) and the Lake Erie Industrial Park.
 Townsend utilizes a water tower for storage and to maintain pressure in the distribution system.
 A booster station is utilized to maintain pressure and flow to Hagersville.
 As required, this facility has the capability to add sodium hypochlorite to the potable water to boost chlorine residuals.
 Hagersville utilizes a standpipe for storage and to maintain pressure in the distribution system.
 Bulk water stations are located in Hagersville and Jarvis.
 In addition, the Nanticoke Drinking Water System provides potable water to the Mississaugas of the Credit First Nation.